near/nearcore/docs/src/practices/tracking_issues.md

 [`C-tracking-issue`
 label](https://github.com/near/nearcore/issues?q=is%3Aopen+is%3Aissue+label%3AC-tracking-issue).

+The goal of tracking issues is to serve as a coordination point.
+They can help new contributors and other interested parties come up-to-speed with the current state of projects.
+As such, they should link to things like design docs, todo-lists of sub-issues, existing implementation PRs, etc.

-One can use tracking issues to:
+One can further use tracking issues to:
 - get a feeling for what's happening in `nearcore` by looking at the set of open tracking issues.
 - find larger efforts to contribute to as tracking issues usually contain